CocoaPods/guides.cocoapods.org/source/contributing/contribute-to-cocoapods.html.md

 $ bundle exec rake spec:functional
 ```

 Occasionally, the fixtures used for functional tests need to be rebuilt.
 This is especially true when changes are made to the file structure of the Pods directory.

-To update these fixtures, run:
+> To update these fixtures:

 ```shell
 $ bundle exec rake spec:rebuild_integration_fixtures